thijs/android-ecl-bootstrap/README.md

 creating a private `ECL` instance, which it first calls `initialize` on, then `start`.

-In `initialize` we copy the dummy `.fas` file we built (`module.fas`) to a place where we can access it later on.
-You should replace this line with your own lines to copy the compiled Lisp files you've created for your project (see below).
+In `initialize` we copy all the `.fas`, `.asd` and `.lisp` files we added as assets to the app to a place where we can access them later on.

 Next the call to `ECL.start` calls the JNI function `JNIstart` defined in `example/app/src/main/cpp/src/cxx/main.cpp`.
 In that file you'll